 c) SBA micro-loans

-These types of loans are aimed at entrepreneur women who are just getting started and want to invest in inventory, furniture, and equipment.
+These types of loans are for women entrepreneurs who are just getting started and want to invest in inventory, furniture, and equipment.
 They can go up to $50,000, and the payback period is as much as eight years.
-They are issued by a network of community-based lenders and have different rates and qualification requirements.
+SBA Microloans are issued by a network of community-based lenders and have different rates and qualification requirements.

 Looking for women's small business grants is an excellent option for outstanding female entrepreneurs like you.
-Remember that most of the following grants are highly competitive and have strict eligibility requirements.
-If you feel confident about the potential of your business; Below, you'll find several grants for women-owned businesses:
+Remember that most grants are highly competitive and have strict eligibility requirements.
+If you feel confident about the potential of your business, Below, you'll find several business grants for women:

 a) Cartier Women's Initiative Award

 The Cartier Women's Initiative is open to women-run and women-owned businesses from any country and sector that aim to have a solid and sustainable social and environmental impact.
-If you have a startup or only 1 to 2 years in business, you can qualify for this grant that selects seven finalists to receive $100,000 and 14 applicants to earn $30,000 each.
+You can qualify for this grant that selects seven finalists to receive $100,000 and 14 applicants to earn $30,000 each.

 b) Amber Grant

 WomensNet gives a monthly $10,000 reward to a women-owned business.
-At the end of every year, all selected women have an opportunity to get an additional $25,000.
+At the end of every year, all selected women can get an additional $25,000.
 You can apply for an amber grant for women online.

 c) Dream Big Awards